webforj/webforj-documentation/docs/components/checkbox.md

   <TabItem value="Implementation" label="Implementation"> -->

-The `CheckBox` class is a java class in `org.dwcj.component.checkbox` package.
-It creates a component that can be selected or deselected, and which displays its state to the user.
+The `CheckBox` class creates a component that can be selected or deselected, and which displays its state to the user.
 When clicked, a check mark appears inside the box, to indicate an affirmative choice (on).
 When clicked again, the check mark disappears, indicating a negative choice (off).

 Here is an example of how to create a `CheckBox` object: